shaiss/agapi/tests/TESTING.md

 Tests:       4 passed, 4 total
 ```

-This means all tests passed successfully, regardless of any warning logs.
+This means all tests passed successfully, which now indicates that API endpoints are functioning properly according to specifications.

 ## For More Information
 See the complete [RUN_TESTS.md](./RUN_TESTS.md) for detailed documentation about the testing architecture, testing philosophy, and troubleshooting guides.